calleric/swift/CircularSliderWithChatGpt4/README.md

 <BR>

-Circular Slider 5a addressed the UI issue with the thumb control displaying incorrectly.
+<b>Circular Slider 5a</b> - addressed the UI issue with the thumb control displaying incorrectly.

 <BR>

-Circular Slider 5b addressed the issue of the component being fixed size.
+<b>Circular Slider 5b</b> - addressed the issue of the component being fixed size.

 There are still some outstanding issues regarding overall size of the Circular Slider and how it will extend outside of the frame in which it is placed, but this could be